hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ### AMBER

-We use AMBER to calculate the allelic frequency in the tumor from a set of high confidence heterozygous SNPs in the normal sample
+We use AMBER to calculate the allelic frequency in the tumor from a set of high confidence heterozygous SNPs in the reference sample.

 For more information on how to run AMBER please refer to the [readme](https://github.com/hartwigmedical/hmftools/tree/master/amber).